-Show-Up on Google Maps: 8 Steps to Boost Your Medical Practice’s Visibility
+Show-Up on Google Maps: 8 Steps to Boost Your Podiatry Practice’s Visibility

 You’re going to need the internet for this one, which shouldn’t be too difficult since, after all, you’re presumably using it to read this blog right now.